Revolut introduces a metal card

 Revolut Metal customers also get a higher ATM limit and can withdraw up to €600/£600 without any fee.
 Premium users can only withdraw up to €400/£400 for free as a comparison.
 Finally, you can access a concierge service to book hotels, flights or restaurants if you’re a Metal subscriber.

 Revolut Metal costs €13.99 per month or €135 per year (£12.99 per month or £120 per year).
 The basic premium subscription costs €7.99 per month or €82 per year (£6.99 per month or £70 per year).
-You’ll need to pay many many things with your Metal card to cover the price difference.
+You’ll need to pay many, many things with your Metal card to cover the price difference.

 So it’s clear that Revolut is targeting people who want to look cool with a metal card.
 It has a brushed metal look, a tiny Revolut logo in the top right corner and your name in the bottom left corner.
 It works with contactless card readers.